Loading the motorhome up for just a few days away seemed to take an eternity!

 We woke the next morning to a wet day both inside and outside, we have a got a leak!
 It was coming in quickly through the roof, we were so upset, it was unbelievable after everything we had been through .
 It was raining heavily so a bucket was put to use whist we thought how to solve the problem.

-- Cathy contacted the repair company, sent a video as well
+- Cathy contacted the repair company, sent a video of the leak as well

 - We looked for local repairers on the web